 Grades and admission

-Grades from other countries than the Swedish compulsory school cannot directly be transferred and equally compared to the Swedish ones.
-Instead, applicants with foreign grades will be tested in an “independent quota".
-The independent quota is decided on the basis of an overall judgment of the student’s complete merits.
-The decision-maker in the the municipality or the independent upper secondary school, evaluate the final grades.
+Grades from similar schools in other countries cannot be directly transferred or equally compared to the grades from Swedish compulsory school.
+Instead, applicants with foreign grades will be tested by means of an ‘independent quota’.
+The independent quota is decided on the basis of an overall assessment of the student’s complete merits.
+The decision-maker in the municipality or the independent upper secondary school will evaluate the final grades.

-You need to send your fall semester grades and final grades to Gymnasieantagningen via e-mail.
-Gymnasieantagningen will then upload your grades to the application portal.
-When the documents are uploaded, they will be made available to the decision-maker via the system.
+You need to send your autumn semester grades and final grades to the Upper Secondary School Admissions Office by e-mail.
+The Upper Secondary School Admissions Office will then upload your grades to the application portal.
+When the documents have been uploaded, they will be made available to the decision-maker via the system.
 All decisions are made by the decision-maker for the school.
-Hence, questions on how the evaluation of your documents is done need to be directed towards them.
+Any questions concerning the evaluation of your documents must therefore be directed at them.

-Scandinavian and English grades do not need to be translated.
-Grades from all other countries have to be translated.
+Grades issued in a Scandinavian language or English do not need to be translated.
+Grades from all other countries must be translated.

-The Admissions Office does not make any decisions regarding admission within the independent quota.
-The decisions are made by adminstrators for the schools you have applied to:
+The Admissions Office does not make any decisions regarding admission via the independent quota.
+These decisions are made by administrators for the schools to which you have applied:

-- The responsible decision maker (often principal) for independent upper secondary schools
+- The responsible decision-maker (often the principal) for independent upper secondary schools

-The decision about admission will be made on the basis of the final grades that the student has received from his/her school and a total judgment of his/her complete merits.
+Decisions concerning admission will be made on the basis of the final grades that the student has received from his/her school, and an overall assessment of his/her complete merits.

-Applicants with foreign grades do not receive admission results in the preliminary admission.
-Decisions about admission within the independent quota are only made in the final admission in June/July.
+Applicants with foreign grades will not receive a decision concerning admission in the preliminary admission stage.
+Decisions concerning admission via the independent quota are only made in the final admission stage in June/July.